peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

     public PeterO.Numbers.EInteger Xor(
         PeterO.Numbers.EInteger other);

-Finds the exclusive "or" of two arbitrary-precision integer objects.Each arbitrary-precision integer is treated as a two's-complement form (see[&#x22;Forms of numbers&#x22;](PeterO.Numbers.EDecimal.md) ) for the purposes of this operator.
+ Finds the exclusive "or" of two arbitrary-precision integer objects.
+Each arbitrary-precision integer is treated as a two's-complement form (see [
+           &#x22;Forms of numbers&#x22;
+        ](PeterO.Numbers.EDecimal.md) "Forms of numbers"  ) for the purposes of this operator.

   <b>Parameters:</b>

  * <i>other</i>: An arbitrary-precision integer.